 651-201-7781, sarah.zastrow@state.mn.us

-The Continuing Education Credit Coordinator administers, coordinates, and maintains the Professional Peace Officer Continuing Education Credit program that, as a component of the peace officer licensing process, tracks continuing education credits and all records associated with the program.
-She oversees and coordinates annual renewal of peace officer licenses and agency policy compliance.
-As well as reviews and oversees licensing applications for peace officer restorations.
-The credit coordinator audits, enters and approves applications to ensure law enforcement agencies receive the proper training reimbursement funds.
+The Continuing Education Credit Coordinator administers and maintains the Continuing Education Credit program that, as a component of the peace officer licensing process, tracks continuing education credits and all records associated with the program.
+She oversees and coordinates annual renewal of peace officer licenses, and is involved with the review of applications for peace officer license restoration.
+She reviews and processes applications received from law enforcement agencies for reimbursement of training expenditures.

 651-201-7778, rob.skoro@state.mn.us

-The Education Coordinator oversees and administers the Professional Peace Officer Education (PPOE) that is required for peace officer licensure and provided at POST Board certified institutions of higher learning.
-Currently there are 29 colleges and universities that provide PPOE programs at 38 locations throughout Minnesota.
+The Pre-service Education Coordinator oversees and administers the Professional Peace Officer Education (PPOE) that is required for peace officer licensure and provided by POST Board-certified institutions of higher learning.
+Currently, there are 29 colleges and universities providing PPOE programs at 38 locations throughout Minnesota.

 651-201-7787, katie.cederstrom@state.mn.us

-The Office and Administrative Specialist Senior (OASS) provides administrative support to the Executive Director, the POST Board chair, Board members and their committees to ensure board activities are accomplished efficiently and effectively.
-She also is the agency's timekeeper, telecommunications coordinator, and certified purchaser.
+The Office and Administrative Specialist Senior (OASS) provides administrative support to the Executive Director, Assistant Executive Director, POST Board chair and members, and board committees to ensure board activities are accomplished efficiently and effectively.
+She is the agency's designated meeting coordinator and certified purchaser.
 The OASS answers questions pertaining to meeting dates, agenda items and contacting board members.

 Joelene Wahlberg, Office & Administrative Specialist Intermediate

-The Office and Administrative Specialist Intermediate (OASI) is the initial contact point for POST Board customers either through walk-in contact, by phone or through correspondence.
-This position, along with another OASI position, processes Peace Officer license requests, renewals, testing applications, etc. including receiving and entering various payments associated with those duties as well as issuing license certificates.
-The OASI's process personnel notifications, terminations and update the Peace Officer Employment Opportunities web page on the POST web site.
+The Office and Administrative Specialist Intermediate (OASI) is the initial contact point for POST Board customers either through walk-in contact, by phone or through emailed correspondence.
+She processes peace officer license requests, renewals, testing applications, and various associated payments; and issues license certificates.
+She also processes personnel notifications and terminations, and updates the Peace Officer Employment Opportunities web page on the POST Board website.